Tommy Gorman

 Thomas Patrick Gorman (June 9, 1886 – May 15, 1961), known as "T.P." or "Tommy", was a Canadian ice hockey executive, sports entrepreneur and athlete.
-Gorman was a founder of the National Hockey League (NHL), a winner of seven Stanley Cups as a general manager with four teams, and an Olympic gold medal-winning lacrosse player for Canada.
+Gorman was a founder of the National Hockey League (NHL), won the Stanley Cup seven times as a general manager with four teams, and an Olympic gold medal-winning lacrosse player for Canada.

 Early years

 Gorman was born in Ottawa, Ontario.
 He was one of six children born to Thomas Patrick Gorman and Mary K Gorman (née MacDonald).
 He was a parliamentary page boy as a youth, but sports were his love.
 He was the youngest member of the Canadian lacrosse team that won the gold medal (only two teams competed) at the 1908 Summer Olympics.
 He then played professionally for a number of seasons.
 Gorman became a sports writer at the Ottawa Citizen, eventually becoming the sports editor.
 He worked at the newspaper until 1921.